rogerhutchings/balzan-website/README.md

 1. Check out the repo.
 2. Install required dependencies by running `npm install`.
 3. Start the Harp development server with `gulp dev`.
 This includes BrowserSync, and will reload on changes.
-4. Compile a static version with `gulp compile` (eventually to be used with a deploy task).
+4. Compile a static version with `gulp compile`.
+5. Deploy with `gulp deploy` - requires SSH access.

 ### Deploying to Heroku

-Running `npm run start` will start the production server, so pushing the whole thing to a Heroku app should just work.
-Note that the environment is already set to production by the run script - no need to set a Heroku environment variable.
+`npm run start` has been defined in the `package.json`, so theoretically it should all just work if you want to push to Heroku.
+This is currently untested though, as it's being deployed statically elsewhere.

 ### Technologies